CS-UCR/final-project-wasp/README.md

 * Download the relevant CSV files.
 They can be either downloaded/ or cloned from our githib repo.

-* Open the EDA.ipynb file, which reads the csv files and contains the visuals for the comparison of different attributes.
+* Open the Data Cleaning.ipynb and EDA.ipynb file,and run them each at a time.
+First the Data Cleaning file and then the EDA file

 * Run "Restart Kernel and run all cells" from the 'Kernel' option to run the file